-Go to Admin drop-down menu and choose the Back View option to see a virtual view of the back of the Pegasus2.
-Move the cursor over the Power Supply (PSU) or system fan, and component status information is displayed.
+Go to the Device drop-down menu and choose the Back View option to see a virtual view of the back of the Pegasus2.
+Move the cursor over the Power Supply (PSU) and enclosure information is displayed.

 Device - Back View display menu